 Best Beer on Tap

 Choosing the best beer on tap for your bar or restaurant depends on several factors.
+They relate to your location and the goals you have for your business, as well as the customers you most want to please.
 Those factors include:

 15. Brooklyn Brewery Brown Ale